noorulain276775/All_About_React_And_Javascript/README.md

 - Only the parts of the real DOM that have actually changed are updated, minimizing the number of manipulations needed and improving performance.

 ## What is Javascript map function and How does it work?
 Javascript map method is used to transform a list, and list is a simple collection of elements (represents an array in javascript).
 Most common type of an element has in the array is Object.
 While fetching data from third party like this, you are generally provided with more data than you need.
 Map method ignores everything you don't want to display on the screen.
 Map method always returns a new array.
 In map function, one would return any datatype when you are working with lists in JSX.
-PLease refer to <a href="./mapFunction.js">mapFunction.js</a>
+PLease refer to <a href="./mapFunction.js">mapFunction.js</a><br/>

+Description
+- map() creates a new array from calling a function for every array element.
+- map() does not execute the function for empty elements.
+- map() does not change the original array.